alisherbegmatov/Subaru/README.md

 <img alt="Screenshot" src="./public/images/screenshot.png" width="auto">
 </p>

-This is a [LIVE](https://alisherbegmatov.github.io/Subaru/) demonstration of the rebuild version of the official Subaru website for the North American region.
+This is a [LIVE](https://alisherbegmatov.github.io/Subaru/) demonstration of the rebuilt version of the official Subaru website for the North America region.

 ## Built With